-A torn meniscus is a tear to the semi circular cartilage in the knee joint causing pain on the inside of the knee.
+A torn meniscus is a tear of the semi-circular cartilage in the knee joint causing pain on the inside of the knee.
 It is commonly injured through direct impact in contact sports or twisting but can also occur in older athletes through gradual degeneration.
 Treatment depends on how bad the injury is and may require surgery.

 Signs and symptoms

 Symptoms include pain on the inside of the knee which may be of sudden onset but can also occur gradually.
 The patient will usually experience pain when fully bending the knee or squatting down.
 There may be swelling present but not always and the patient may also complain of the knee locking or giving way.

 There will be tenderness along the joint line on the inside of the knee and range of motion is likely to be restricted.
 A doctor or sports injury professional can confirm the diagnosis with the aid of specific assessment tests including McMurray's test and Apley's test and may refer for an MRI scan.

 Read more on assessment and diagnosis.

 The most common cause of cartilage meniscus injury is twisting the knee with the foot planted to the ground either with or without contact from another player.
 A cartilage injury often occurs in conjunction with injury to other structures in the knee such as an anterior cruciate ligament injury or a medial collateral ligament sprain.
 They can also come on gradually over time through degeneration, especially in the older patient.